apbertoletti/Net.Migration.POC/README.md

 ## EF Migration commands (via Package Manager Console)

-You can run the follow commands directly on the Package Manager Console in Visual Studio (remember to set the Default Project to migration project before):
+You can run the follow commands directly on the Package Manager Console in Visual Studio:

 1. Set the Startup Project (Solution explorer) and the Default Project (Package manager console window) to the console migration project